London After Midnight (film): Box office

-According to MGM records London After Midnight earned $721,000 in theater rentals from the United States and Canada and an additional $283,000 from foreign rentals, giving the studio a profit of $540,000.
+Critical response

 It became the most successful collaborative film between Chaney and Browning, but it received mixed reviews from critics.
 The storyline, called "somewhat incoherent" by The New York Times and "nonsensical" by Harrison's Reports, was a common point of criticism.
 "Mr. Chaney's makeup is at times hideous enough to make one sick in the stomach.
 It should please the morbid.
-Just like the last three or four pictures with this star --- gruesome!"
-(Nonetheless, the commercial success of London After Midnight saw Metro-Goldwyn-Mayer renew Tod Browning's directorial contract.)
+Just like the last three or four pictures with this star – gruesome!"
+Nonetheless, the commercial success of London After Midnight saw Metro-Goldwyn-Mayer renew Tod Browning's directorial contract.

-A positive review ran in Film Daily, calling it "a story certain to disturb the nervous system of the more sensitive picture patrons.
+A positive review ran in The Film Daily, calling it "a story certain to disturb the nervous system of the more sensitive picture patrons.
 Thrills and weird doings in profusion.
 Probably a trifle too spooky for the timid soul.
 If they don't get the creeps from flashes of grimy bats swooping around, cobweb-bedecked mystery chambers and the grotesque inhabitants of the haunted house, then they've passed the third degree."
+Marc Bowman of The Oregonian praised the film as "as nerve-wringing a piece of screen fiction as has been seen in these parts for many moons," noting Chaney's makeup as "bizarre" and "striking."

 The Warren Tribune noted that Lon Chaney is "present in nearly every scene, in a dual role that tests his skill to no small degree."
 The review highlighted that this subdues Chaney's prominence and allows the plot to be better communicated, but it also causes the film to "not rank among his best productions."

 A review by The Brooklyn Daily Eagle noted: "It is pleasant to report also that there is none of the usual stupid comedy relief in London After Midnight to mar its sinister and creepy scheme.
 That ought to make it the outstanding mystery film of the year."
 It however found fault in Tod Browning's direction because the film's atmosphere did not recapture "the intensely weird effect" found in The Cat and the Canary.

-Variety wrote that "Young, Browning and Chaney have made a good combination in the past but the story on which this production is based is not of the quality that results in broken house records, adding that, since Burke was "a detached character, mechanical and wooden", he failed to meaningfully connect with the audience....
+Variety wrote that "Young, Browning and Chaney have made a good combination in the past but the story on which this production is based is not of the quality that results in broken house records," adding that, since Burke was "a detached character, mechanical and wooden", he failed to meaningfully connect with the audience...
 "It will add nothing to Chaney's prestige as a trouper, nor increase the star's box office value.
 With Chaney's name in lights, however, this picture, any picture with Chaney, means a strong box office draw."